Murder of Andre Hill: Criminal charges and trial

 On February 3, 2021, a Franklin County grand jury indicted Coy on charges of murder (one count), felonious assault (one count) and dereliction of duty (two counts).
 The latter two charges are based on Coy's failure to activate his body camera and failing to alert Officer Detweiller that he believed Hill posed a threat.
 At the request of the Franklin County Prosecutor, the Ohio Attorney General and his designees were appointed a special prosecutor to prosecute the case in lieu of local prosecutors.
 On April 23, prosecutors filed an additional charge of reckless murder against Coy.

 Coy pleaded not guilty; the court set bond at $3 million.
 His trial was initially scheduled for March 7, 2022, but was postponed until November to allow Coy to recover from a recent hip replacement surgery.
-The trial was delayed a second time on November 1 to allow the defence more time to prepare a rebuttal for the prosecution's expert witnesses.
+The trial was delayed a second time on November 1 to allow the defense more time to prepare a rebuttal for the prosecution's expert witnesses.
 The court scheduled the trial to begin on April 24, 2023, but it was delayed indefinitely on April 3 when Coy was diagnosed with cancer.
 Coy's trial would officially begin on October 21, 2024.
 On November 4, 2024, Coy was found guilty in the killing.
 Coy would be found guilty on all three of the counts which he was tried for: murder, reckless homicide and felonious assault.
 After Coy's conviction, his defense asked for the sentencing to be delayed while they requested a new trial; they alleged that the prosecution violated Coy's rights by not soliciting testimony from a use-of-force expert who believed Coy's use of force was justified.
 The delay was granted.
 On June 30, 2025, Franklin County Common Pleas Court Judge Stephen McIntosh denied Coy's request for a new trial and also scheduled for him to sentenced July 28, 2025.

 On July 28, 2025, Franklin County Common Pleas Court Judge Stephen McIntosh sentenced Coy to 15 years to life in prison.
 Under the sentence, Coy will be eligible for parole in 15 years while serving a life sentence.
 Under Ohio state law, the sentence which Coy received is mandatory for people convicted of the crimes which Coy was convicted of.
 After being sentenced, Coy was registered as a violent offender.
 Coy plans to appeal.